nmhjklnm/agent-protocol/README.md

 ```

 ### Journey 3: Using the Store (Add, Retrieve, and Delete an Item)

+This journey demonstrates how to use the Store API to add, retrieve, and delete an item.
+This is useful for storing long-term memory, such as user profiles, preferences, or other structured data, which can be accessed btoh inside and outside the agent.

 ```hurl
 # 1. Put (store or update) an item in the store